 You don’t have any reason to lie.

-Being honest with each other will help build trust and enhance intimacy in your relationship.
+Being honest with each other will help build trust, strengthen and enhance intimacy in your relationship.

 5 Bonus conversation starters for couples